lala010addict/labubu/README.md

 In the Developer Tools panel, click on the "Console" tab.

+Copy the Script

+Go to the script: [index.js](https://github.com/lala010addict/labubu/blob/main/index.js)

+Copy the entire contents of the file.

-Paste the Script
+Paste and Run the Script

-Copy your script.

-Paste it into the console.
+Paste the script into the console.

-Run the Script

-Press Enter to execute the script.
+Press Enter to execute it.

-⚠️ Use at your own risk.
-Running scripts on third-party websites may violate their terms of service.
+⚠️ Note: Be cautious when running scripts in your browser.
+Only run code you understand and trust.